San Diego Medical School Programs

 Master of Advanced Studies in the Leadership of Healthcare Organizations (MAS)

-The MAS degree program requires 42-quarter units of coursework that can be completed in a year of intensive study, although students can choose to complete the program within 2 or 3 years if necessary.
+The MAS degree program requires 42 quarter units of coursework that can be completed in a year of intensive study, although students can choose to complete the program within 2 or 3 years if necessary.
 This program focuses on management and leadership skills in combination with healthcare and clinical processes.
 Core courses include financial accounting, management, healthcare leadership, and modern healthcare issues.
-Electives focus on public policy, political advocacy, and global health policy.

 Medical Scientist Training Program (MSTP)

 The MSTP program is a joint MD and PhD program designed for students who want to become physician scientists.
 The curriculum offers students medical training with a strong background in research.
 There are 3 laboratory rotations required, and participants must choose a graduate program as a concentration, such as bioengineering, neuroscience, anthropology, or physics.
-Only 8-10 students are accepted annually, and participants receive full tuition support and a stipend during their course of study.
 Participants are also encouraged to work with UCSD's Student-Run Free Medical Clinic to gain hands-on experience treating patients.
-Each student's program is specialized, but most students complete this dual degree program within 8 years.
+Each student's program is specialized, but most students complete this dual-degree program within 8 years.
+MSTP students receive full tuition support, a stipend and health insurance, but only 8-10 students begin the program per year.

 Doctor of Philosophy in Public Health - Epidemiology

 The Department of Family and Preventive Medicine at UCSD's medical school and San Diego State University's Graduate School of Public Health offer a joint PhD program in public health with a concentration in epidemiology.
-Candidates take courses in disease and behavioral epidemiology, medical geography, and exercise science, and they conduct research at both universities.
-Specializations available include the study of infectious and chronic diseases, behavioral epidemiology, medical geography, and exercise science.
+Candidates take courses in disease and behavioral epidemiology, statistics, and methodology, and they conduct research at both universities.
+Specializations available include the study of infectious and chronic diseases, behavioral epidemiology, community trials, and exercise science.
 A Master of Public Health program is also available.